 4-H Youth Development

-Charlton County 4-H is excited to have the participation of fourth- through sixth-grade students in addition to middle- and high-school students.
-Including these younger students has increased activity and interest in 4-H competitions and activities.
-Highlights from the past year include participation in standard 4-H events such as District Project Achievement (DPA), Cloverleaf Camp, State Council, Cotton Boll and Consumer Judging, MilkMake, Mission Make It, and several other activities.
-Plans also were made to start and charter the Charlton County 4-H Horse Club.
-Charlton hosted a first-year DPA retreat for surrounding counties at Newell Lodge, where 4-H’ers learned etiquette and how to build a portfolio, performed community service projects, and heard tips on giving a successful presentation.
-Charlton County took it a step further and our summer programs rocked!
-Charlton County 4-H’ers had the opportunity to attend six summer programs.
-We kicked off summer programs with a “Rollin’ into Summer” skating and pizza party.
+Charlton County 4-H is excited to have the participation of fourth through 12th grade students this year.
+Including these high school students has increased activity and interest in 4-H competitions and activities.
+Highlights from the past year include participation in standard 4-H events such as District Project Achievement (DPA), Cloverleaf Camp, State Council, Cotton Boll and Consumer Judging, Livestock Judging, Horse Club and several other activities.

 Charlton County has expanded its specialty clubs to include Horse Club and Livestock Judging.
 We are excited to start these programs, and already have great participation numbers.
 Charlton County took it a step further and our summer programs rocked.
 Charlton County 4-H’ers had the opportunity to attend six summer programs along with two summer camps.
 Cloverleaf students went to Tybee Island for summer camp and Junior Camp was at Jekyll Island.
 Summer programs also included bowling, a trip to Summer Waves where 4-H’ers enjoyed the sun, water slides and meeting other Southeast District 4-H members.
 We also went to the Okefenokee Swamp and Strike Zone bowling alley.